disrpt/sharedtask2023/data/eng.rst.gum/README.md

 # eng.rst.gum

-The Georgetown University Multilayer (GUM) corpus
+The Georgetown University Multilayer (GUM) corpus: v.9.

 To cite this corpus, please refer to the following article: